riod4/resources/_services/ensure-continuity-service.md

 ---
 layout:     services
 title:      "Ensure Continuity"
-subtitle:   "Developing procedures to mitigate potential incidents."
+subtitle:   "Developing plans to mitigate potential privacy incidents."
-description: The biggest mistake organizations of all sizes make is waiting until after a disaster or cyber-attack to define a continuity plan.
+description: The biggest mistake organizations of all sizes make is waiting until after a privacy incident or cyber-attack to define a continuity plan.
 It may be too late!"
 date:       2017-01-24 12:00:00
 permalink:  /ensure-continuity
 author:     "dario"